 John's experience highlights the importance of creating a safe and open environment where employees feel comfortable sharing their ideas without fear of judgment or criticism.
 By encouraging and valuing employee input, companies can foster a culture of innovation and collaboration that drives success.

 We’ve all seen or experienced a moment like this.
-Though not as dramatic or rude, we have experienced leadership shoot down ideas immediately after the idea leaves our mouths.
+Though not as dramatic or rude, we have experienced leadership shooting down ideas immediately after the idea leaves our mouths.

 “That’s not a good solution.”

-“We’re not going to deviate from this approach.”
+“We’re not going to change from this approach.”

-All these phrases vary in severity, but they all share one thing -- suggestion are shot down immediately.
+All these phrases vary in severity, but they all share one thing—suggestions are shot down immediately.